actuallypav/data-board/README.md

 # data-board
-Dashboard used in conjuction with devices enrolled with EST_Service, Apache Superset and AWS
+Dashboard used in conjuction with devices enrolled with EST_Service, Metabase and AWS
+- Currently still under development due to further work required with AWS IoT Core